-Step 2: Once the wood glue was dry, I took a straight edge and drew two diagonal lines to make a tree shape.
-I cut along those lines to form the tree shape.
 (I do not recommend using something higher powered like a miter/chop saw since these are small and you would have to get your fingers pretty close to the blade!)

 Guys.
 Paint stirrers are free, and you probably have some laying around your house or garage if you’re a DIYer.
 Make thyself some Christmas tree ornaments!

 - Cut a small "tree trunk" piece from another paint stirrer (you could also use a Popsicle stick) and glue that down on three paint sticks.